akeneo/pim-docs/install_pim/manual/daemon_queue.rst

 Also, the daemon processes could be run on several instance of the PIM, using the same MySQL database.

-This queue allows `horizontal scalability <https://en.wikipedia.org/wiki/Scalability#Horizontal_and_vertical_scaling>`_ of the PIM.
+These queues allows `horizontal scalability <https://en.wikipedia.org/wiki/Scalability#Horizontal_and_vertical_scaling>`_ of the PIM.
 Therefore, you can configure servers dedicated to the execution of the jobs.

-Jobs are categorized in different types:
+Jobs are categorized in three different types and are consumed by three queues (one for each type):
 - ``ui_job`` for jobs that are launched specifically by the PIM users (except imports and exports).
 For instance the mass edit or mass delete jobs.
 - ``import_export_job`` for import and export jobs
 - ``data_maintenance_job`` for all other jobs that are launched in background

 Having these 3 types allows to define a priority between jobs.
-For instance the command to launch a daemon that consume all types is:
+For instance the following command consumes the UI jobs first, then the import/export jobs, and finally the data maintenance jobs (this is the recommended usage):

 .. code-block:: bash
     :linenos:

     $ /path/to/php /path/to/your/pim/bin/console messenger:consume ui_job import_export_job data_maintenance_job --env=prod

-The daemon will consume the UI jobs first, then the import/export jobs, and finally the data maintenance jobs.

-You can also run the daemon to execute only one job and then exit.
+You can also run the daemon and specify how many jobs you want to execute thanks to the ``limit`` option.
 This is useful for development purpose.

 .. code-block:: bash
     :linenos:

+    # Run one job then exit
     $ /path/to/php /path/to/your/pim/bin/console messenger:consume ui_job import_export_job data_maintenance_job --env=prod --limit=1

 Another possibility is to launch several daemons that will consume or exclude specific job types.
 This could be useful if for instance too many imports/exports are launched too often.
-You can add one or two daemons that consume import/export jobs only and speed up the queue consuming.
+You can add one or a few additional daemons that consume import/export jobs only, and speed up the queue consumption.

 .. code-block:: bash
     :linenos: